-Your Netflix watch of the week is here!
+Your Netflix watches of the week are here!

 Don’t miss this: The 27 Best Things Coming to (and Leaving) Netflix in May

 Summer is coming, and that means one thing…